-So how do the EVRYTHNG Platform and the Nest Labs clouds communicate?
+So how do the EVRYTHNG Platform and the Nest clouds communicate?
 It’s simple:

-The EVRYTHNG Platform holds digital representations (known as Active Digital Identities, or ADIs) of physical objects and provides the ability to act upon those representations.
+The EVRYTHNG Platform holds digital representations (known as Active Digital Identities, or ADIs) of physical objects and provides the ability to act upon those representations through software integrations.

 Nest Home also stores a representation for any device connecting to it.